jonathanullrich/python_setup/README.md

 ### Why not use Pyright

-- installation requires node (https://microsoft.github.io/pyright/#/installation) - the community pip version seems like a bad compromise (https://pypi.org/project/pyright/)
+- Installation requires node (https://microsoft.github.io/pyright/#/installation) - the community pip version seems to be a bad compromise (https://pypi.org/project/pyright/)

+### Why not use Flake8 (linting) or Blake (formatting)

+- Ruff does both